Home

 Ok,so every self-respecting geek has to have some kind of catalog,bragsheet,paean to the muse of technology,whatever you want to call it.
 So,without further ado,here's mine.

 I've almost always had some kind of technological froofra around me.
 From childhood memories of the Teletype ASR-33 Dad had at home,right up until the present day and its piles of archaic laptops,fiercly-clung-to sound and video cards (Gravis Ultrasound, anyone?) and PCs running 24/7 all over the house...
 I get lonely without my little digital minions surrounding me,keeping the universal angst and bad vibes away.
-That said,I *do* still have something of a Luddite streak in me - my road bike doesn't even have indexed shifting.
+That said,I *do* still have something of a stick-in-the-mud Luddite streak in me - my road bike only got indexed shifting last summer,and I still use toe clips and straps.

 The Stuff I Use Pretty Much Every Day